enti-re/calorie-tracker-script/README.md

 requirements.txt: A list of all the Python packages needed for the project.

 .env: Your private file for storing API keys and secrets (you create this from .env.example).

+💡 Future Ideas
+Add support for image input (take a picture of your food).

+Build a simple web interface using Flask or Streamlit.

+Deploy it as a serverless function on AWS Lambda or Google Cloud Functions.

+Create a Telegram or Discord bot interface.

+📜 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.